-The Compensation Committee met three times during 2022.
+The Compensation Committee met four times during 2023.
 The current members of the Compensation Committee are: Messrs.
-Reese (Chair), Llado, Massaro, and Wallman.
+Reese (Chair), Massaro, and Wallman, Ms. Kemps-Polanco, and Ms. Wilson.
 The Board has determined that each of the members of the Compensation Committee is "independent" under the rules of the NYSE and the SEC.
 The responsibilities of the Compensation Committee include:

-- review and approval of our compensation and benefits designs and programs generally for competitiveness and/or material changes as it relates to the total compensation packages of our executive officers and senior vice presidents, including the review and recommendation of any incentive-compensation and equity-based plans that are subject to Board approval; - review and approval of the compensation of our Chief Executive Officer and each of our executive officers (and is consulted with regard to senior vice presidents), including any long-term incentive component of each executive officer's compensation: - review and approval of the terms and conditions of employment, including compensation, as a result of any succession changes as determined by the board; and - review and assessment of risks arising from our employee compensation policies and practices.
+- review and approval of our compensation and benefits designs and programs generally for competitiveness and/or material changes as it relates to the total compensation packages of our executive officers and senior vice presidents, including the review and recommendation of any incentive-compensation and equity-based plans that are subject to Board approval; - review and approval of the compensation of our Chief Executive Officer and each of our executive officers (and is consulted with regard to senior vice presidents), including any long-term incentive component of each executive officer's compensation; - review and approval of the terms and conditions of employment, including compensation, as a result of any succession changes as determined by the board; - · review and assessment of risks arising from our employee compensation policies and practices; and - administering the clawback policy, in collaboration with the Corporate Governance and Nominating Committee.

 The Compensation Committee is responsible for oversight of risks arising from our employee compensation policies and practices.
 As part of its charter and as required by the SEC, the Compensation Committee prepares the Compensation Committee Report to be included in our annual report on Form 10-K or annual proxy statement.
-The Compensation Committee also reviews and discusses our Compensation Discussion and Analysis which is included in this Proxy Statement on pages 42-60.
+The Compensation Committee also reviews and discusses our Compensation Discussion and Analysis which is included in this Proxy Statement on pages 42-59.

-As discussed below under "Compensation Discussion and Analysis-Compensation Elements-Compensation Setting Process", other than Mr. Foster and Ms. Victoria Creamer (she/her/hers), Corporate Executive Vice President and Chief People Officer, none of our executive officers plays a significant, ongoing role in assisting the Compensation Committee in setting executive compensation.
-The Compensation Committee also administers our equity incentive plans other than with respect to grants to our non-employee directors.
+As discussed below under "Compensation Discussion and Analysis-Compensation Elements- Compensation Setting Process", other than Mr. Foster and Ms. Victoria Creamer (she/her/hers), Corporate Executive Vice President and Chief People Officer, none of our executive officers plays a significant, ongoing role in assisting the Compensation Committee in setting executive compensation.
+The Compensation Committee also administers our equity incentive plans other than with respect to grants to our non- employee directors.
 A copy of the Compensation Committee Charter is available on our website at www.criver.com under the "Investor Relations-Corporate Governance" caption.